Australian Conference on Rock Mechanics 2026

 Seokwon Jeon is a Professor at Seoul National University, Seoul, Republic of Korea.
 He received his B.S. and M.S. degrees in Mineral and Petroleum Engineering from Seoul National University in 1987 and 1989, respectively, and his Ph.D. in Mining and Geological Engineering from the University of Arizona in 1996.
 Since joining the Department of Energy Resources Engineering at Seoul National University in 1997, he has been leading the Rock Mechanics and Rock Engineering Laboratory.
 He has authored or co-authored more than 150 peer-reviewed papers and delivered over 250 technical presentations at national and international conferences.
 He has supervised 24 Ph.D. students and more than 38 Master’s students.
 His research interests include rock fragmentation, rock fracture mechanics, tunneling engineering, surface subsidence, and radioactive waste disposal.
 He is a member of National Academy of Engineering of Korea.
 He has served in various leading roles, including President of the Korean Society for Rock Mechanics and Rock Engineering and President of the Korean Society of Mineral and Energy Resources Engineers.
 Within the International Society for Rock Mechanics and Rock Engineering (ISRM), he has served as a member of the Commission on Testing Methods and the Commission on Design Methodology.
 He also served as ISRM Vice-President for Asia (2015-2019) and currently serves as ISRM President for the office term 2023-2027.
 He has been a strong advocate of educational initiatives and cooperation with industry throughout his career.

-Professor Leandro R. Alejano Professor of Rock Mechanics, University of Vigo, Spain
+Prof. Leandro R. Alejano University of Vigo, Spain

 Prof. Leandro R. Alejano is a Professor of Rock Mechanics at the University of Vigo, Spain, where he has been an academic staff member since 1995 and became a full professor in 2020.
 His research focuses on rock engineering and its applications in mining and construction, including rock post-failure behaviour, dilatancy, tunnelling, subsidence, and underground excavations.
 His recent work examines rock slope engineering, particularly the stability of large granitic boulders, rockfall hazard management in quarries and mountain areas, and complex rock slope failures.
 A regular consultant for mining companies in Spain, he has published around 100 journal papers and over 100 conference papers.
 He currently serves as President of the Spanish Group of the ISRM, was VP Europe of the ISRM (2019–2023), and was Associate Editor of IJRM&MS (2013–2018).